 But what should you do with your spare change?
 I've seen several ideas:

-- Keep it in the envelope for next month
+- Keep it in the envelope for next month (which sounds heavy and annoying)

 - Throw it in a jar